 Mortgage Tax Deduction Calculator

 The ability to deduct mortgage interest expense and property taxes from your income when determining your federal tax bill is one of the main benefits of buying a home and having a mortgage.
-Calculate the mortgage tax deduction benefit based on mortgage type and amount, interest rate and your tax bracket.
+Use our Mortgage Tax Deduction Calculator to determine the mortgage tax deduction benefit based on mortgage type, loan amount, mortgage rate, property tax rate and your federal tax bracket.
 For fixed rate mortgages, the graph below the table shows how the annual and average monthly tax deduction benefit change as your interest expense goes down over the term of the mortgage.
 Please note that if your mortgage closed on or after December 15th, 2017 the mortgage tax deduction is limited to $750,000 in mortgage amount.
 If your mortgage closed before December 15th, 2017 the mortgage tax deduction is limited to $1,000,000 in mortgage amount.
 Additionally, the total deduction for state and local taxes (SALT), including property tax, is capped at $10,000 and our calculator limits the property tax deduction to $10,000.

 Monthly Housing Payments